vertefra/techJournalServer/readme.md

 #### /users/:id/skills/:id DELETE

 - delete the reference to the skill object for the skill with id **entries/:id** belonging to the user with id **users/:id** **Important** this will not remove the skill from the skill domcument.

+##<u>user events endpoints</u>

+#### Creating a new event.
+    the creation of a new event is associated with a "user owner". the route to create a new event is:

+####    /users/:id/events POST

+        Needs an object in the body similar to this

+    {
+	"title":"My second created Event",
+	"name":"this event",
+	"description":"a fun event",
+	"date": "26 april",
+	"location": "New York",
+	"host":{
+		"name":"francesco",
+		"title":"yep",
+		"email":"verte.fra@gmail.com",
+		"phoneNumber":"3334444545"
+	},
+	"speaker":{
+		"name":"Max",
+		"title":"Doctor"
+	}
+}

+    **the route provides a parse function for the object** that will return missing, invalid or               undefined key to ensure data consistency.

+#### See all the events  <u>users/:id/events GET</u>
+    retrieving all the events associated with one user. you can choose, as on **option** to retrieve only the one the he will attend or the one that he will partecipate.
+If you don't specify the default option returns the events that he will partecipate.

+    **options**

+        `users/:id/events?events=createdEvents` returns all the created events
+        `users/:id/events?events=eventsWillAttend` returns all the events that the user will attend

+#### Show one event
+    retrieving the event with id **/events/:id** associated with one user. you can choose, as on **option** to search between the events that the userr created or that will attend.
+If you don't specify the default option will look in both.

+####    <u>users/:id/events GET</u>

+    **options**

+        `users/:id/events?events=createdEvents` returns all the created events
+        `users/:id/events?events=eventsWillAttend` returns all the events that the user will attend